René Goscinny French High School

-Lycée Français René Goscinny de Varsovie (Liceum Francuskie w Warszawie) is a French internationational school in Warsaw, Poland.
+Lycée Français René Goscinny de Varsovie (Liceum Francuskie w Warszawie) is a French international school in Warsaw, Poland.
 It has two campuses: one houses the school administration, collège (junior high school), and lycée (senior high school).
 The other houses maternelle (preschool) and primaire (primary school).

+It is directly operated by the Agency for French Education Abroad (AEFE), an agency of the French government.